mini

 from minisweagent import global_config_dir

-from minisweagent.agents.interactive import InteractiveAgent
+from minisweagent.agents import get_agent

-from minisweagent.agents.interactive_textual import TextualAgent
+from minisweagent.agents.interactive import _multiline_prompt

-from minisweagent.config import builtin_config_dir, get_config_path
+from minisweagent.config import builtin_config_dir, get_config_from_spec

-from minisweagent.environments.local import LocalEnvironment
+from minisweagent.environments import get_environment

 from minisweagent.models import get_model

-from minisweagent.run.extra.config import configure_if_first_time
+from minisweagent.run.utilities.config import configure_if_first_time

-DEFAULT_CONFIG = Path(os.getenv("MSWEA_MINI_CONFIG_PATH", builtin_config_dir / "mini.yaml"))
+DEFAULT_CONFIG_FILE = Path(os.getenv("MSWEA_MINI_CONFIG_PATH", builtin_config_dir / "mini.yaml"))

-DEFAULT_OUTPUT = global_config_dir / "last_mini_run.traj.json"
+DEFAULT_OUTPUT_FILE = global_config_dir / "last_mini_run.traj.json"

 _HELP_TEXT = """Run mini-SWE-agent in your local environment.